escatran/myanz2013Jan/README.md

 ### Swagger endpoints:
 http://localhost:8080/swagger-ui.html
 ## Design
+The spring-boot version is `2.5.14`

 There are 3 layers:
 - Controller: exposes REST APIs and Swagger UI document.
+The controller is built on top of `org.springframework.boot:spring-boot-starter-web`
 - Service: contains business logic.
 This layer also converts the entity objects to DTO objects for security, flexibility and performance.
+The conversion is done by the maven dependency `org.mapstruct:mapstruct:1.4.0.Final`
 - DAO: handles database related matters.
-This layer is implemented based on Spring Data JPA.
+This layer is implemented based on Spring Data JPA `org.springframework.boot:spring-boot-starter-data-jpa`.

 ### Database
 The program use the embedded RDBMS H2.
 The SQL script to init the data is `src/main/resources/data.sql`